emikra/play-featureflags/README.md

 Add the following line to the `require` section of your `dependencies.yml` file:

-    - emikra -> play-featureflags 1.0
+    - emikra -> playfeatureflags 1.0

 Add the following to the `repositories` section of your `dependencies.yml` file: